GilgameshofUT/The-Adventure-Oracle/README.md

   KeyedScene properties: These have two special properties in addition to the above to control when they fire.
 You may set both values but the event will fire only once, with whichever happens first.

   - **triggerPercent**: After reaching the minScene value, the trigger will have this percentage of likelihood to fire.
   - **triggerNumber**: When the currentScene reaches this value, this will always fire.
 Useful if you want to have strong control over an event happening.

+  # OK So how do I convert my favorite prewritten adventure into a module for this system

+  I have full instructions you can find in the "Making an Adventure" folder.
+Some minor editing of the prompts and some cut and paste and you can have AI turn any text based advenuture module into correct JSON for this program.